 Welcome.
-I’m a Sensitive Introvert, and a Life and Spiritual Coach.
+I’m a Highly Sensitive Introvert, a Life Coach and a Spiritual Counselor.

-My heart goes out to hurting people, and lost kittens who need new homes.
-I see myself as a transformational visionary leader, doing as much as I can to make the world a better place for us all.
-I love turquoise and peach sunsets.
-Forests and waterfalls.
+My heart goes out to hurting people and lost kittens who need new homes.
+I see myself as a transformational visionary leader doing as much as I can to make the world a better place for us all.
+I love turquoise and peach sunsets and hiking through forests to reach magnificent waterfalls.
 I’m a Christian who honors all spiritual paths that advocate mutual respect and unconditional love.

 I haven’t always felt so clear about who I am.
 Nor did I particularly embrace being highly sensitive.